Updated on September 29, 2022 | 4 minute read

 Can your website handle a surge in traffic?
 There’s nothing more stressful than a site going down.
 You can test your site speed using tools like k6 cloud and if your store is on Shopify, they have their own online store speed report.

 If you’re not already, you’ll want to start selling on multiple channels.
 Identify which channels have brought you the most success and double down on those.
+Ensure there's consistency in your promotions across the channels, and look to promote touchpoints throughout.
+For instance use social ads, email marketing, and Shopping ads.

 A surge in sales in a short period can make it harder to fulfil and get orders to customers on time.
 Below are a few things you can do to ensure a smooth, functioning fulfilment workflow.